-In this section, we examine in more detail the estimated benefits and costs of the 54 major final rules for which OMB concluded review during the 12-month period beginning October 1, 2012, and ending September 30, 2013.39 (Note that 30 of the 54 rules are transfer rules.)
-Major rules represent approximately 29 percent of the 187 final rules reviewed by OMB in FY2013.40 OMB believes, however, that the benefits and costs of major rules, which have the largest economic effects, account for the majority of the total benefits and costs of all rules subject to OMB review.41
+In this section, we examine in more detail the estimated benefits and costs of the 54 major final rules for which OMB concluded review during the 12-month period beginning October 1, 2012, and ending September 30, 2013.31 (Note that 30 of the 54 rules are transfer rules.)
+Major rules represent approximately 29 percent of the 187 final rules reviewed by OMB.32 OMB believes, however, that the benefits and costs of major rules, which have the largest economic effects, account for the majority of the total benefits and costs of all rules subject to OMB review.33

-The seven FY2013 rules that provided both monetized cost and benefit estimates are aggregated by agency in Table 1-5 and listed in Table 1-6(a).
-These rules are included in the ten-year aggregates in Tables 1-1, 1-2, and 1-4.42
+The monetized costs and benefits estimates of seven FY2013 rules, aggregated by agency in Table 1-5 and listed in Table 1-6(a), are included in the ten-year aggregates in Tables 1-1, 1-2, and 1-4.